-We refer to your letter to us of 30 November 2010 and the update request email sent on 15 November 2013 12 August 2015 attaching the instruction letter (together, the Instruction Letter) setting out the terms on which we are asked to advise.
-The issues that you have asked us to address are set out below in italics, followed in each case by our analysis and
+We refer to the update request email sent on 12 August 2015 September 2016 attaching the instruction letter (together, the Instruction Letter) setting out the terms on which we are asked to advise.
+The issues that you have asked us to address are set out below in italics, followed in each case by our analysis and conclusions.
+A capitalised term used in this memorandum without definition has, unless the context indicates otherwise, the meaning given to that term in the ISDA Master Agreement.